kubernetes/community/communication/README.md

 chat/conversation history before posting.
 Spam and sales pitches are not tolerated on these platforms.

+### Appropriate Content for Community Resources

+All communications properties are under the [Kubernetes code of conduct].
+Additionally, these resources are for the contributors and users of Kubernetes, commercial usage of these properties is heavily moderated.

+Examples of inappropriate content:
+- Posting content of a commercial nature on Slack or the Forums
+- Messaging people individually on a platform with content of a commercial nature
+- Unsolicited pitching of products during a Kubernetes meeting

 ## Decisions Are Made Here

 The project is very large with a robust community group ecosystem and bubbling up